Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 Because both the player and the enemies will shoot projectiles, we need to move the function that determine the projectile orientation to the `Projectile.cs` class.

-To orientate the projectile, we will build with our little hands an orientation matrix.
-It is not the simplest solution here but it will be useful for you to help understand that a matrix represent a coordinate system relatively to an object.
+To orientate the projectile, we will build an orientation matrix.
+This is very similar to what we did to orientate the player in the Chapter 3.

 We will start with the projectile's direction - which will be the subtraction of the target's position and shooter position.
 We normalize it.
 We then build a perpendicular vector to this vector, by executing a cross product between our normalized direction vector and the world's up vector.
 We normalize the result.
 Finally, we create a last normilized perpendicular vector - this time perpendicalar to both the direction and the second vector.
 Those three normalized vector create a coordinate system specific to the projectile direction.
 The following diagram reprensents the coordinate system we just created: